Roblify/ISS-Tracker-Project-Open-Source/README.md

 - CSS
 - JavaScript
 - Mapbox API for map rendering
-- Open Notify API for ISS location data
+- [Where the ISS at?
+API](https://wheretheiss.at/) for ISS location data

 ## Credits
 - Mapbox for map rendering
-- Open Notify for ISS location data
+- [Where the ISS at?](https://wheretheiss.at/) for ISS location data

 ## License
 This project is licensed under the GNU (General Public License) - see the [LICENSE](https://github.com/Roblify/ISS-Tracker-Project-Open-Source/blob/main/LICENSE) file for details.